1. Openness To, and Restrictions Upon, Foreign Investment

 While foreigners may own 100 percent of a trading enterprise or a holding company, the Government must approve the establishment of any private enterprise.
 The approval can take up to one month and can be rejected if the proposal is found to negatively impact the environment, the public order, or the general interests of the principality.

-On June 2021, the IMF released a report detailing Andorra’s macro-economic trends and investment climate.
+On June 2021, the IMF released a detailing Andorra’s macro-economic trends and investment climate.
 In the past five years the Organization for Economic Cooperation and Development (OECD), World Trade Organization (WTO), or the United Nations Conference on Trade and Development (UNCTAD) have not conducted an investment policy review.
 The government of Andorra, in responding to the economic downturn of COVID, released Horizon 23, an economic recovery roadmap to increase investment competitiveness

 In the past five years, civil society organizations have not provided reviews of investment policy-related concerns.